mattermost/docs/source/administration/config-settings.rst

 Allow Users to View Archived Channels (Beta)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True**: Allows users to view, share and search for content of channels that have been archived.
+**True**: Allows users to view, share, and search for content of channels that have been archived.
 Users can only view the content in channels of which they were a member before the channel was archived.

-**False**: Users are unable to view, share or search for content of channels that have been archived.
+**False**: Users are unable to view, share, or search for content of channels that have been archived.

 +-------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ExperimentalViewArchivedChannels": false`` with options ``true`` and ``false``.                          |